MikulasZelinka/book-for-ukraine/README.md

 These are urgent bugs or known issues.
 Other categories below are missing features.

-- [ ] Align texts according to the typeset version.
 - [ ] Properly load and use the correct (Ubuntu) font.
+  - [x] Temporarily using `Open Sans` instead as it's variable and can animate font weight (until we have another playing indicator)
+- [ ] z-index issue
+  - Background now sometimes covers objects (rainbow cloud)
+  - Text should be in the foreground (above objects)
+  - Simply setting `z-index` doesn't seem to help :(

+### Fixed issues

+- [x] Align texts according to the typeset version.

 ### Settings